ElijahSkinner/SkillForge/wiki.md

 * **v1.1.0** - Added Streak tracking, XP updates, Quiz page scaffold.
 * **v1.2.0** - UI improvements, Settings and Logout modal.

----

-✅ **Tip:** Each section can have screenshots, diagrams, or code snippets added for clarity.
-Since this is internal, you can include internal API keys or sensitive endpoints in a secured, access-controlled way.

----

-I can also **make a ready-to-paste Markdown version** with proper formatting, headings, and table of contents for your repo wiki.
-That would be clean and professional.

-Do you want me to do that next?